-Contact freezing data was obtained with the ETH CoLlision Ice Nucleation CHamber (CLINCH).
-This instrument has been used previously by Ladino et al. (2011) for a contact freezing study with kaolinite as INPs.
+Contact freezing data were obtained with the ETH CoLlision Ice Nucleation CHamber (CLINCH).
+This instrument has been used previously by Ladino et al. (2011) for a contact freezing study with kaolinite particles as INPs.
 In CLINCH, aerosol and water droplets collide and may freeze by contact.
-The extension of the chamber length from 40 cm used by Ladino et al. (2011) to 80 cm for the current study makes it possible to observe the frozen fraction of droplets (FF) i.e. the ratio of number of frozen droplets to total number of droplets, at residence times of 2 s and 4 s with 80 μm diameter droplets compared to 26 μm droplets used by Ladino et al. (2011).
-The droplet diameter is changed from 26 to 80 μm in order to increase the geometrically swept out volume by the droplet and to avoid significant change in the droplet size due to evaporation in the chamber.
-80 ± 3 μm diameter droplets are generated with a droplet generator (Ulmke et al., 2001) at the top center of the chamber with a frequency of 100 Hz.
-The droplets are generated with pure water (Milli-Q, 18.2 M Ω) at a temperature of 281 K. The relaxation time for a droplet to reach its terminal velocity (0.186 ms-1) is 0.2 s and the time needed to reach the target temperature is about 0.1 and 0.6 s when the chamber is kept at 261 and 235 K, respectively (Nagare et al., 2015).
-While performing the experiment, the walls of the chamber are coated with a thin layer of ice creating an ice saturated environment inside the chamber.
+The extension of the chamber length from 40 cm, as used by Ladino et al. (2011), to 80 cm for the current study makes it possible to observe the frozen fraction of droplets (FF), i.e., the ratio of the number of frozen droplets to the total number of droplets, at residence times of 2 and 4 s with 80 μm diameter droplets compared to 26 μm droplets used by Ladino et al. (2011).
+The droplet diameter is changed from 26 to 80 μm in order to increase the geometrical volume swept out by the droplet and to avoid a significant change in the droplet size due to evaporation in the chamber.
+Droplets with diameters of $80 \pm 3 \,\mu\text{m}$ are generated with a droplet generator (Ulmke et al., 2001) at the top center of the chamber with a frequency of 100 Hz.
+The droplets are generated with pure water (Milli-Q, 18.2 M Ω) at a temperature of 281 K. The relaxation time for a droplet to reach its terminal velocity $(0.186 \,\mathrm{ms}^{-1})$ is 0.2 s, and the time needed to reach the target temperature is about 0.1 and 0.6 s when the chamber is kept at 261 and 235 K, respectively (Nagare et al., 2015).
+While performing the experiment, the walls of the chamber are coated with a thin layer of ice creating an ice-saturated environment inside the chamber.

-Aerosol particles enter the chamber at the top in air streams from both sides with a flow velocity of 1 LPM and can interact with the droplets inside the chamber.
-FF can be determined with the in-house developed Ice Optical DEtector (IODE) (Nicolet et al., 2010; Lüönd et al., 2010) which discriminates water droplets from ice crystals by measuring the depolarization of the backscattered light of a laser beam.
+Aerosol particles enter the chamber at the top in air streams from both sides with a flow velocity of 1 Lmin^{-1} and can interact with the droplets inside the chamber.
+FF can be determined with the Ice Optical DEtector (IODE) developed in-house (Nicolet et al., 2010; Lüönd et al., 2010), which discriminates water droplets from ice crystals by measuring the depolarization of the backscattered light of a laser beam.
 In order to avoid the presence of several droplets simultaneously in the laser beam, a new laser was installed (402 nm, Schaefter + Kirchhoff laser Makroliniengenerator13LTM) providing a rectangular instead of a circular laser beam.
 At each temperature, a blank experiment without aerosol particles was performed before the aerosol stream was turned on.
 A more detailed description of the instrument and experiment is given in Nagare et al. (2015).

-0 2.1.2 IMCA/ZINC setup
+2.1.2 IMCA-ZINC setup